Turn React/TS IntoAI-Ready ContextTurn React/TS Into AI-Ready Context

 Ready to supercharge your AI workflow?

 Generate AI-ready context from your codebase in seconds.
-Fast, deterministic, zero-config.
+Fast, deterministic, one-time setup.

 "Stop pasting code.
 Start sharing structured context bundles that AI actually understands.
 LogicStamp Context transforms your codebase into machine-readable documentation with built-in token optimization."— LogicStamp Team